 - FAR Flow-down clauses and possible remedies for breach of contract

 - Deemed denial legal analysis

 - ADR or mediation representation

-- Contract Disputes Act claims to arise from scope changes and modifications
+- Contract Disputes Act claims to arise from out of scope changes and modifications

-- Construction contract dispute resolution and construction contracts claims
+- Construction contract alternative dispute resolution and construction contracts claims

 - Appeals to the Civilian Board of Contract Appeals CBCA, ASBCA, US Court of Appeals Federal Circuit, or Court of Federal Claims

-To speak with a federal contract disputes attorney for the next steps, call for a Free Initial Consultation.
+To speak with a federal government contract law lawyer for the next steps, call for a Free Initial Consultation.
 1-866-601-5518.